 Remember, you’re not trying to document a location.
 You just need a snapshot.
 Travel photography is about variety, not necessarily depth.

 Don’t lug around a bunch of gear.
-Don’t lug around a bunch of non-photography gear either.
+Don’t carry around a bunch of non-photography gear either.
 Everything you need should fit in a day-pack or regular backpack.
 Look for some equipment made of carbon fiber or other light materials to keep the weight manageable.

 Smartphones beat traditional cameras in weight every time.